Qué!

 Qué! is a free weekly newspaper, published by Factoría de Información in Spain.
 Following the 2008 financial crisis, the newspaper decreased its circulation from being daily and distributed throughout the whole country, to being available only Fridays in Madrid.
+It belongs to the Merca2 Group, which also includes other online media outlets such as Merca2.es, Moncloa.com and Motor16.com.

 History

-Qué! was first published in 2005 and in just two years has become the free daily newspaper with the second highest readership (ahead of ADN and Metro), with a 26% share of the advertising market.
+Qué! was first published in 2005 and in just two years became a free daily newspaper with the second highest readership (ahead of ADN and Metro), with a 26% share of the advertising market.
 It has a workforce of 240 people and is, according to a survey by Ipsos Media on the free press, the best rated free daily.
 On 1 August 2007, Qué! joined Grupo Vocento reinforcing its position as a popular Spanish newspaper.

 Editions

 The paper is based in and distributes to Madrid.
 Localised editions of the paper are also available in: